oracle-livelabs/database/23cfree/schema-priv/schema-priv.md

     ````
     <copy>
-    GRANT SELECT, INSERT, UPDATE, DELETE ON SCHEMA s1 TO u2;
+    Grant SELECT ANY TABLE on SCHEMA s1 to u2;
     </copy>
     ````

 ## Task 2: Test the new feature of Schema Privileges versus Select Grants by logging into Users

 Task 2 focuses on testing the new schema privilege feature and comparing it with select grants.
-User 1, with limited access to Table 1 within the schema, will not have schema privileges enabled.
+User 1, with limited access to Table 1 and objects within the schema, will not have schema privileges enabled.
 User 2, on the other hand, will have schema-level access.
 During the lab, we will log in as each user and observe their access to different tables within the schema.

 By logging in as User 1, we will verify the user and attempt to query Table 1.
 As expected, User 1 will not be able to access the inventory\_no\_reservations table due to the absence of schema privileges.
 However, when we log in as User 2, we will observe successful queries on Table 1 and also attempt to query the second table in the schema, inventory\_reservations.